JonathanWoollett-Light/spiky/README.md

 - Non-standard models which can currently outperform existing standard models.
 - Models which are best at task Y (cartpole, ant, etc.).
 - etc.

+An overarching theme guiding my work is "Can SNNs perform online learning to adapt to degradation?".

 ### Misc